zarr-developers/gsoc/2022/benchmarking_parth/README.md

 ## Phase-2

 ## Week 6:
--
+- Change in the asv.conf.json file with dependencies.
+Removed all other dependencies and ran the asv just with Zarr as a dependencies.
+- Obtained the graphs and regression list just with zarr as a dependency.

 ## Week-7:
-- Wrote the [complete guide](https://hackmd.io/uNr_pyaCRiyjBmmoDjvtHg) on how to work with asv in Zarr.
+- Wrote the [complete guide](https://hackmd.io/uNr_pyaCRiyjBmmoDjvtHg) to work with asv in Zarr.
--
+- Obatined new grpahs with control of the every dependency in zarr.

 ## Week 8:
+- Need to run some specific major zarr releases.